atsyplenkov/centerline/cran-comments.md

-This is a new release.
+This is a resubmission of a new release.
+From my perspective, there are no references that I need to cite in the package.
+However, I found the original paper by Georgy Voronoi, who introduced the geometrical structure now known as Voronoi diagrams.
+As a tribute to his work, I’ve included the reference in the package and function descriptions.

 ## Test environments
 * local Windows 10 install, R 4.4.1 patched